diegoparrilla/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-blacklists | Array with a list with the Identifiers of each blacklist.
+blacklists | Array with a list with the Identifiers of each blocklist.

 <aside class="warning">